openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_files.rst

 Upload a File
 *******************

-You can upload files that you want students to access in the course.
-After you upload a file, you can link to it from a component, from a course update, or in the course handouts, using the generated URLs on the **Files and Uploads** page.
+You upload the files that you want students to access in the course on the **Files & Uploads** page.
+After you upload a file, the system generates two URLs for it.
+You can use the Studio URL to add a link to the file from a component, a course update, or in the course handouts.
+You can use the Web link to add a link to the file from a bulk email message in the LMS.
 Students can see a file only if you create a link to it.

 .. note:: When URLs are generated for uploaded files, the file name becomes part of the URL and is visible to students when they access the file.
-You should avoid using file names that contain information about the file contents that should not be shared, for example, Answerkey.pdf.
+Avoid using file names that contain information about the file contents that should not be shared, for example, Answerkey.pdf.

 .. warning::